Mining Resources

 We’ve compiled the information and tools you need to discover the full potential of Northwestern Ontario’s mining industry.

-Thunder Bay is currently home to an estimated 400-500 mine supply and service companies and has the capacity to support more businesses in the mining and exploration sector.
+Thunder Bay is currently home to an estimated 500+ mine supply and service companies to support any of your needs.

 To view the directory or to register your business click here.